High Wind Warning Downgraded to Advisory

 SPONSORED VIDEO

+A wind advisory means sustained winds of at least 45 mph and gusts of at least 55 mph are expected.

+Travel to the summits is not recommended.
 Motorists, especially those in high profile vehicles, are urged to drive with caution.
-Be aware of downed trees, power disruptions, and that road closures may occur without notice.

-Stay clear of downed power lines and report downed lines to authorities.
+The Summit roads may close at any time without notice.